ubcecon/tutorials/KNITRO.md

 However, unless the differences are dramatic, you may be better off leaving the default options.

-**Note:** If you see an error like `AttributeNotSupported`, this is likely because the `JuMP` interface for KNITRO has a bug.
-If that feature is essential, consider using the KNITRO-specific API found [here](https://www.artelys.com/docs/knitro/3_referenceManual/knitroJuliareference.html).

 ## Hints

-- Knitro will make some decisions on its own, but experimenting with the [different algorithms](https://www.artelys.com/docs/knitro/2_userGuide/algorithms.html) is generally a good idea for problems where performance matters.

 - If your box bound is not a numeric literal (i.e., `x >= k` for some constant `k`), then `x` always needs to be on the left.
 That is: